ai-foundations-project/How-humans-taught-machines-to-think/README.md

 * $\color{gray}{\text{Paper 5 - Seq2Seq (Sequence models), Ilya Sutskever, Oriol Vinyals, Quoc Le (2014)}}$
 * $\color{gray}{\text{Key Question: How does a machine learn words?}}$

-> [!TIP]
-> **Our Approach:** You can pick any chapter and begin anywhere.
-This book is carefully structured to give you freedom in reading and not treat it as a textbook